Docker: what is it?

 Instructions for installing Docker can be found on the manufacturer's site.
 For Debian / Ubuntu, I did the installation as follows. ... continue reading

-In order to operate several web services with corresponding SSL certificates on one server, the Letsencrypt-nginx-proxy-companion can be used.
-The setup is a reverse proxy that handles SSL offloading and certificate management.
-Once the proxy is started, the companion takes care of the provisioning of multiple websites over a common IP and its certificate management: for issuing certificates for new containers and renewing them for existing containers: everything on the fly and within a few seco... ... continue reading
+In addition to Traefk, the Nginx Proxy Automation project can be used to run multiple web services with corresponding SSL certificates on one server .
+The setup involves several Docker containers that together provide an Nginx reverse proxy including certificate management and SSL offloading.
+Once the containers are started via Docker Compose, they take care of serving multiple websites over a common IP and its certificate management: for issuing certificates for new containers and renewing the... ... continue reading

 InfluxDB: Time series database in Docker